-- 93. Paragraphs 78 and 79 of my affidavit dated 18 March 2016 indicated that the SDS Team have identified a number of ELPD claims where we have been unable to contact the relevant person.
-This may be for the following reasons: - (a) The contact person's contact details are out of date; and/or - (b) The contact person has since passed away. - 94.
-There are presently 10 registered ELPD group members who are uncontactable.
-The SDS Team has sent letters to the addresses of 6 of these group members, requesting that they contact Maurice Blackburn in relation to their claim.
-Australian Electoral Commission (AEC) records have been searched for 9 of these group members.
-The additional investigations undertaken by the ELPD SDS Team in attempt to locate uncontactable group members are detailed in paragraph 103 of my affidavit dated 17 June 2016. - 95.
-As at 31 August 2016, we have been unsuccessful in our attempts to contact 15 group members.
-In respect of 9 of these group members, I have determined that there is insufficient evidence on file to support a claim and have caused a \$Nil assessment to be issued to their last known address.
-In respect of the remaining 6 group members, we have identified some evidence in relation to the losses sustained at the relevant loss address.
-ELPD Assessors have been directed to complete their assessment based on the evidence available and issue PNOAs to the group member's last known address.
+- 92. The SDS Team has identified a small number of ELPD claims where we have been unable to contact the relevant person.
+This may be for the following reasons: - (a) The contact person's contact details are out of date; and/or - (b) The contact person has since passed away. - 93.
+There are presently 9 registered ELPD group members who are uncontactable.
+The SDS Team has sent a letter to the address of one of these group members, requesting that they contact Maurice Blackburn in relation to their claim.
+Australian Electoral Commission (AEC) records have been searched for one group member. - 94.
+As at 7 September 2016, we have been unsuccessful in our attempts to contact one group member.
+In respect of this group member, I have determined that there is insufficient evidence on file to support a claim and have caused a \$Nil assessment to be issued to their last known address. - 95.
+The additional investigations undertaken by the ELPD SDS Team in attempt to locate uncontactable group members are detailed in paragraph 96 of my affidavit dated 16 June 2016.
+We will conduct further investigations to locate the remaining uncontactable group members in the coming weeks.